Thursday, January 26, 2017

 Thought Addiction Assessment: Learn if you have One or Not

 Do you feel like you know your mind well?
 Are you in control of your mind?
 Do you think your mind works for you?
 If you answered is no to all 3 questions then you may be working for your mind and doing, thinking and feeling things you don’t want to.
-You just might be living by thoughts your mind is generating and if you allow it to keep giving your mind power over you then your mind might lead you into another addiction.
+You just might be living by thoughts generated by your subconscious mind.
+If you keep giving your power over to your subconscious mind then your subconscious mind might lead you to another addiction.

 Have you had an addiction of some sort and find it hard to stay on your sobriety path or resist relapse thoughts?

 Thought addiction (TA) is a hidden addiction that affects millions of Americans every day.
 TA affects their mental, emotional, physical and spiritual health.